jackdomleo7/Speaking/Speaker_Rider.md

 ### Speech impediment

 - I have a lifelong stammer.
-I do not require any special accommodation for my speech impediment, not do I want to be treated any differently.
+I do not require any special accommodation for my speech impediment, nor do I want to be treated any differently.
 During my speech therapy sessions, I regularly practice techniques to help me _stutter more fluently_.
-- If required, I will notify the audience at the beginning of a talk of my speech impediment.
+- If required, I will notify the audience at the beginning of a talk about my speech impediment.

 ## Logistics